Florida Workers’ Compensation: Filing, Benefits, & Appeals

 Medical coverage.
 Your employer is required to pay for medical treatment necessary to treat your workplace injury or occupational disease.
 This includes doctors’ visits, physical therapy, hospital visits, prescription medication, and diagnostic tests.
 You can also receive reimbursement for mileage in traveling to and from doctors’ appointments.

 Temporary Disability Benefits.
 If you are unable to return to work at your previous job, working the same hours as before your workers’ compensation claim, you are entitled to temporary disability benefits.
 Should you be unable to work in any capacity, you will receive 66 2/3% of your regular wages at the time of injury in temporary total disability benefits.
-Alternatively, if your doctor says you can return to work with restrictions, you may receive temporary partial disability benefits.
-You will be eligible for these benefits if your new earnings are less than 80% of your wages at the time of your workplace injury.
-Florida sets a maximum weekly benefit of $863 (for 2016), so you cannot receive more than this amount.
+Alternatively, if you're able to return to work—but you're earning less than 80% of your normal wages—you can receive temporary partial disability benefits.
+These benefits are 80% of the difference in your wages.
+Florida sets a maximum weekly benefit for temporary disability.
+In 2017, you cannot receive more than $886 per week.

 Permanent Disability Benefits.
 Once your doctor finds that your condition is fixed and stable, and you have reached maximum medical improvement, you will be eligible for other workers’ compensation benefits.
 If you’re still able to work in some capacity, you can receive permanent partial disability benefits to compensate for a permanent loss of bodily function or a permanent loss in earning capacity.
 If you are unable to hold any gainful employment, you can receive permanent total disability benefits (sometimes called a lifetime pension).
 (To learn more, see How Are Permanent Partial Disability Benefits Calculated?)